CenterForOpenScience/SHARE/providers/edu.calpoly.md

-Cal Poly, San Luis Obispo
+California Polytechnic State University, San Luis Obispo
 ====

 The [DigitalCommons@CalPoly](http://digitalcommons.calpoly.edu) shares and preserves the community's research, scholarship and campus publications.
 Since the material types are varied, we will have to only harvest from specific sets of records, rather than capture the whole repository.
 Cal Poly has provided a list of "series names" from which we should harvest.